 You’ve likely heard that the modern shopper is more belief-driven than ever before, and there is ample data to back that up.
-Belief-driven consumers now make up the majority across all ages and income levels, meaning that shopping with intent is one of the newest and largest consumer trends to date.
+Belief-driven consumers now make up the majority across all ages and income levels, meaning that shopping with intent is one of the newest and largest consumer trends to date—but understanding how to tackle social issues in your marketing materials is an issue that requires nuance and know-how.

 Customers want to give their business to brands that align with their beliefs, and while making a social statement might be intimidating for a business, it is worth considering if you’d like to increase your share of this revolutionary market.

-Why Brands Should Consider Taking a Stand on Social Issues
+Why Brands Should Consider Taking on Social Issues in Marketing

 Social media has given rise to an opportunity for activism that didn’t even exist 10 years ago—and when brands are active in the social space, many consumers expect them to make use of their platforms for good.
 In fact, 64% of consumers want to support brands that take stands on current issues—and for these people, brands staying silent on social media when big events happen can be perceived as a statement all its own.